Hereditary urea cycle abnormalities are inherited conditions. They can cause problems with the removal of waste from the body in the urine.

 Treatment

-Limiting protein in the diet can help treat these disorders by reducing the amount of nitrogen waste the body produces.
+Limiting protein in the diet can help treat these conditions by reducing the amount of nitrogen waste the body produces.
 (The waste is in the form of ammonia.)
 Special low-protein infant and toddler formulas are available.

 It is important that a provider guides the baby's protein intake.
 The provider can balance the amount of protein the baby gets so that it is enough for growth, but not enough to cause symptoms.

-People with urea cycle abnormalities must also be very careful under times of physical stress, such as when they have infections.
+People with a urea cycle abnormality must also be very careful under times of physical stress, such as when they have infections.
 Stress, such as a fever, can cause the body to break down its own proteins.
 These extra proteins can make it hard for the abnormal urea cycle to remove the byproducts.

 Develop a plan with your provider for when you are sick to avoid all protein, drink high carbohydrate drinks, and get enough fluids.

-Most people with urea cycle disorders will need to stay in the hospital at some point.
+Most people with a urea cycle abnormality will need to stay in the hospital at some point.
 During such times, they may be treated with medicines that help the body remove nitrogen-containing wastes.
 Dialysis may help rid the body of excess ammonia during extreme illness.
 Some people may need a liver transplant.

 Support Groups